Charles Sobhraj: Murders

 The next victim was a young nomadic Turkish Sephardic Jew, Vitali Hakim, whose burnt body was found on the road to the Pattaya resort, where Sobhraj and his growing clan were staying.
 Dutch students Henk Bintanja, 29, and his fiancée Cornelia Hemker, 25, were invited to Thailand after meeting Sobhraj in Hong Kong.
 They, like many others, were poisoned by Sobhraj, who nursed them back to health in order to gain their obedience.
 As they recovered, Sobhraj was visited by his previous victim Hakim's French girlfriend, Charmayne Carrou, who had come to investigate her boyfriend's disappearance.
 Fearing exposure, Sobhraj and Chowdhury quickly hustled Bintanja and Hemker out.
 Their bodies were found strangled and burned on 16 December 1975.
 Soon after, Carrou was found drowned and wearing a similar-styled swimsuit to that of Sobhraj's earlier victim, Teresa Knowlton.
 Although the murders of the two women were not connected by investigators at the time, they would later earn Sobhraj the sobriquet "The Bikini Killer".

-On 18 December, the day the bodies of Bintanja and Hemker were identified, Sobhraj and Leclerc entered Nepal using the deceased couple's passports.
+On 18 December, Sobhraj and Leclerc entered Nepal using the deceased couple's passports.
 They met in Nepal and, between 21 and 22 December, murdered Canadian Laurent Carrière, 26, and American Connie Jo Bronzich, 29.
 Sobhraj and Leclerc returned to Thailand, using their latest victims' passports before their bodies could be identified.
 Upon his return to Thailand, Sobhraj discovered that his three French companions had started to suspect him of serial murder, having found documents belonging to the murder victims.
 Sobhraj's former companions then fled to Paris after notifying local authorities.

 Sobhraj's next destination was either Varanasi or Calcutta, where he murdered Israeli scholar Avoni Jacob to obtain Jacob's passport.
 Sobhraj used the passport to travel with Leclerc and Chowdhury; first to Singapore, then to India, and, in March 1976, returning to Bangkok, despite knowing that the authorities there sought him.
 The clan were interrogated by Thai police in connection with the murders but were released.